 It’s best to avoid the sun if using retinol or applying it at night because of an increased burn risk.

-But other times, patients do fine with these ingredients, particularly if used at different times.
+But other times, people do fine with these ingredients, particularly if used at different times.

-Kung says that patients often note skin irritation after using an AHA or BHA cleanser with vitamin C and retinol.
+Kung says people often note skin irritation after using an alpha hydroxy acid (AHA) or beta hydroxy acid (BHA) cleanser with vitamin C and retinol.

 “At a minimum, the AHA or BHA can ‘exfoliate’ the outer layer of the skin, causing more penetration of other [active ingredients],” Kung says.
 “Furthermore, the AHA or BHA products may even change the pH of the other skin care ingredient products, which will change their penetration.”

 Kung suggests discussing skin care product combinations with a dermatologist and stopping use if you notice irritation.